mohan31/Android-Test/README.md

-# Fragments
+# Android app testimg
-Simple app to show static loading of fragments into main activity
+All apps are tested here